tsnellgrove/dark_castle3/doc/to_do.md

 		- IDEA: I add test_timer to universal_mach_lst, and in turn universal_mach_lst gets added to mach_lst
 		- IDEA: under this scenario, Burt can only trigger big_bomb with the blue_button in the entrance... but the timer ticks even if he leaves
 	- SOLN: universal_mach_lst
-		- TBD: add universal_mach_lst attribute to GameState class
+		- DONE: add universal_mach_lst attribute to GameState class
-		- TBD: create getter
+		- DONE: create getter
-		- TBD: update mach_lst method to extend mach_lst with contents of universal_mach_lst
+		- DONE: update mach_lst method to extend mach_lst with contents of universal_mach_lst
+		- DONE: instantiate universal_mach_lst
-		- TBD: remove test_timer from entrance room and add it to universal_mach_lst
+		- DONE: remove test_timer from entrance room and add it to universal_mach_lst
+		- DONE: run mk_def_pkl()
-		- TBD: test timer behavior when Burt leaves room
+		- DONE: test timer behavior when Burt leaves room
+			- PROB: Test runs but still see 'ticks' in Main Hall because auto_in_alert_scope uses mach_obj_lst !
+			- DONE: created room_mach_lst to be checked bay auto
+			- PROB: So now test does not show 'tick' because test_timer is NOT in the room... it is in mach_obj list...
+			- IDEA: I need to think through this more... what do I want to check for in the room?
+			- IDEA: maybe I need to create an attribute alert_anchor that is the obj auto_in_alert_scope needs to check for?
+			- DONE: created alert_anchor and got it working!
 - TBD: should timer be pre or post?
 	- TBD: clean up comments
 - TBD: write up notes for warnings, timers, and auto_scope